Gwenpool: Solo series

 Terrible Eye explains that their attempts to send the Pooles to their home dimension created a pocket dimension from their memories that was almost identical to their real one.
 The three realize that trapping Gwen was what led to her gaining her powers over reality in the first place.
 When Spider-Man narrates a flashback sequence of the future evil Gwen's misdeeds, the evil Gwen herself travels through the flashback's panels to follow him to the present.

 Future Gwen battles Spider-Man, Terrible Eye, and Doonan, while each side tries to convince the present Gwen to join their cause.
-Future Gwen turns out to be weakened by Present Gwen's doubt, but still effortlessly kills Doonan, Terrible Eye, and Spider-Man, horrifying Present Gwen, before explaining to her past self that she became a villain because she was tired of her good deeds being undone as the plot progressed, so she turned to committing evil that could always be undone on characters that "matter", demonstrated when Spider-Man's death is retconned a moment later because he is too important in the story to be killed.
+Future Gwen, weakened by Present Gwen's self-doubt, kills Doonan, Terrible Eye, and Spider-Man.
+This act of violence horrifies her past self, prompting Future Gwen to reveal her villainous motivation: growing weary of having her heroic deeds constantly erased by the narrative's progression, she shifted to committing violence against "narratively significant" characters to ensure her actions had permanent consequences.
+This meta-commentary is immediately validated when Spider-Man's death is retconned moments later due to his critical importance to the overarching plot.
 However, Present Gwen is disgusted at the idea of hurting the characters she has grown to love, and wipes her future self from existence.
 This comes at the cost of erasing all of the Evil Gwen stories and thus dramatically shortening Present Gwen's lifespan.

 Learning that the universe is attempting to make her into a joke villain, Gwen wants to make sure her evil self never comes to be.
 To catch the attention of the Avengers she visits Latveria in an attempt to face off with Doctor Doom, thinking him to still be evil, as she has not read Infamous Iron Man.
-It is revealed that she and Cecil, now in his mystical monster body, share an apartment and since she has given up killing people because it’s hacking to pay the bills.
+It is revealed that she and Cecil, now in his mystical monster body, share an apartment and since she has given up killing people because it's hacking to pay the bills.
 A short time later after rescuing Vincent Doonan from Paste Pot Pete and throwing him into the void between comic panels as a demonstration of her new superpower, Gwen asks Vincent where to find the real Doom so she can defeat him and prove herself to be a fameworthy hero.
 Vincent leads her to Doom, who explains he is reformed, but Gwen still attacks him, releasing an evil version of Doom from within him.

 After a brief fight in which she realizes she cannot kill the Doom doppelganger, the real Doom comes to her aid and destroys his evil past self.
 He and Gwen have a chat about why she wanted to kill him, which turns out to be because since destroying her evil destiny self, her comic pages are running out and she believes she is doomed to be cancelled.
 With only a few pages left, once Doom is gone, she wonders if she has to become a super villain.